What is Lactate Profiling?

 The test is targeted at seasoned runners looking to improve their running performance systematically.
 Due to the prolonged test duration, you should be preferably someone who has at least completed a half marathon and is currently training to improve running performance.
 As a guideline, you should have already been running at least 60 minutes, 3 times per week, for the past 12 weeks.

 How is it done?

-Prior to the commencement of Lactate Profiling, there will be a 5 minute warm up so that the subject is allowed to adjust to the treadmill and also prepare physically for the test.
+Prior to the commencement of lactate profiling, there will be a 5-minute warm-up that allows the participant to get used to the treadmill and also prepare physically for the test.
 The test will be a discontinuous incremental running test with increases in running speeds of 1km/h for each stage.
 These stages will last for 3-5 minutes with a 30 second rest period separating running stages.
 These rest periods are for fingertip capillary blood sampling.

 When the subject finishes the test, a final blood sample is taken from the fingertip and the subject is allowed to perform a cool down.
 Thereafter, the tester would analyse the data while the subject cools down and showers.
 A consult with the Exercise Physiologist would be the final element of the test.

 Towards the end of the test, you may experience, nausea, breathlessness, giddiness and fatigue.
 These feelings are usually transient.
 You can, however, request to stop the test at any time.
 If you have any concerns about your health, please consult your doctor before undergoing the test.